olegskl/gulp-stylelint/README.md

 ## Quick start

-With gulp-stylelint, it's easy to generate CSS lint reports based on stylelint results.

 Once you have [configured stylelint](http://stylelint.io/user-guide/configuration/) (e.g. you have a *.stylelintrc* file), start with the following code.
 You will find additional configuration [options](#options) below.

 ```js